Narrowband Receive Array

 , UInt64

-Operating frequency (Hz) - system operating frequency
+Operating frequency (Hz) — operating frequency of the pass sy\$

 | positive scalar